Theo1996/yt-dlp-firefox-addon-server/README.md

 # yt-dlp-firefox-addon-server
-server files for the FF addon to connect to and download videos **Prerequisites:**
+server files and extension files for the FF addon to connect to and download videos with yt-dlp with one click from inside the browser
+**Prerequisites:**

 installed yt-dlp, and added to the PATH Envirnoment variable